 The introduction of new and innovative ideas, methods, structures, and systems can improve juvenile defense, either incrementally or instantly, often with profound improvement for the nation’s youth.
 NJDC believes the innovation is key to raising the level of practice in and support for indigent juvenile defense.
 When the same old approach ends in the same old results, new strategies are needed to push reform forward.
 Whether it is through zealous advocacy in an individual case or larger movement on a system issue, NJDC actively encourages innovation and will use this section of its website to highlight these ideas.

-Here are some indigent juvenile defense innovations that are taking hold around the country.
+Here are some other indigent juvenile defense innovations that are taking hold around the country.

 - Appeals: A Critical Check on the Juvenile Delinquency System